Electric car charging cables and plugs explained

 GB/T charging plug

-DC charging plugs
+DC rapid-charging plugs

 Plug Type Design Power output* Locations